acubeLab/k2tree/README.md

 When invoked with `-c` will check that the compressed representation can get the same amount of non-zero elements as the original k2tree represenation, then decompressed it to check again the non-zero elements.

 When invoked with `-n` will not write any file, only compress and show statistic.

+## Pagerank computation

+The Pagerank computation is ideal for testing the speed of the matrix-vector product in a real-world scenario.
+Assuming that the input (web) matrix is given in mtx format it is first necessary to preprocess it using the `mtx2rowm` tool that after the conversion provides some minimal instructions to compress the input matrix (using `k2sparse.x` or `k2blockc.py`) and later compute the Pagerank vector (using `k2pagerank.x`) possibly using multiple threads.
+(The program `k2bpagerank.x` is an experiment where thread syncronization is done using pthread barriers, but the performances are very similar).

+## Matrices represented as bitarrays

+The library also contains the code for compressing and operating on boolean matrices using a bitarray, ie using one bit per entry plus a small overhead.
+To make the conversion between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
+Hence, a program using the k2 format can be transformed into one using the bitarray format by redefining a few constants.
+See the use of the `B128MAT` compilation constant in the source files `k2bbm.c` and `k2mult.c` and in the `makefile`.
+Creation of bitarray matrices is currently not supported for textual input matrices.
+Since bitarray representation does not take advantage of sparsity, the largest supported size is $2^{30}$.

+The programs `b128sparse.x`, `b128bbm.x` and `b128mult.x` work exactly like  `k2sparse.x`, `k2bbm.x` and `k2mult.x` except that they use the bitarray representation instead of the k2 format.

+## Product of bbm matrices with openmp

+The program `bbmmult.x` computes the product of two `.bbm` matrices using `openmp` to speedup the computation.
+This tool has been provided mainly as an alternative to the `-c` option to check the correctness of `k2mult.x` and `b128mult.x`.

 ## Additional tools